NiteeShah/ai/README.md

 ## Prerequisites

-Before you begin, make sure you have Python installed on your system.
+Before you begin, make sure you have Python installed on your GPU enabled system.
 You will also need to install some essential libraries, which are listed in the requirements.txt file.
 Installation

 1. Clone the Repository